 Essential ingredients for Rice Kheer?

-The basic ingredients are milk, sugar, and either carrot, semolina, vercimile, or rice.
-You can add more ingredients like dry fruits, mixed nuts, and saffron.
-Usually, all types of Kheer are made in the same way.
+The basic ingredients are milk, sugar, and either carrot, semolina, vermicelli, or rice.
+You can add more ingredients like dry fruits, cashews, peanuts, almonds, and for the ultimate flavor saffron strands and crushed green cardamom.
+Usually, different variations of Kheer are made in the same way.
 However, you can find Ghee in some, and other types might take lesser time to prepare.

 What type of rice to use in making Kheer?